Appleton, Oxfordshire: Amenities

+Recreation

+Jubilee Park is a sports ground and play area which was opened in 2012 to commemorate the Queen's Diamond Jubilee.
+The Appleton with Eaton Tennis Club has its grounds next to the park.

-Appleton All Stars Football Club was a member of the North Berks Football League.
-The club was dissolved in 2014.
+Appleton Sportsfield is a five acre sports ground located along Netherton Road, it is used by Appleton Cricket Club.
+Appleton All Stars Football Club was the local football team and was a member of the North Berks Football League.
+However, the club was dissolved in 2014.

+Public transport

 Oxfordshire County Council subsidised bus route 63 between Oxford and Southmoor serves Appleton five times a day in each direction from Monday to Friday.
 There is no service on Saturday, Sunday, or Bank Holidays.
 The current contractor operating the route is Thames Travel.